geoffreykithuku/expense-tracker/README.md

 ## Expense Tracker

    This is an expense tracker app built with React, Context API, and Tailwind.
 It allows users to add and remove expenses and income.
+   Data is stored in local storage.
    It also displays the total balance, income, and expenses.

 ### Usage